Stackclash/5e-vault/5. Mechanics/Classes/Druid.md

 #### Spellcasting Focus

-You can use a druidic focus as a spellcasting focus for your druid spells.
+You can use a [[5.
+Mechanics/Items/Druidic Focus.md\|druidic focus]] as a spellcasting focus for your druid spells.

 ### Wild Shape (Level 2)